Freiling87/CCU/CCU/Scratchpad.md

 - ScrollingMenu.PushedButton @ 0006
   - Pretty much has exactly what you need.
 #		CT	Objects
+##			C	Traps
+Chest, Door, Window
+Dart, Taser, Flame, Explosion, Slime, etc.
+##			C	Slime Barrel
+###				C	Barrel of Monke
+New
+###				C	Big Explosion
+New
+###				C	Blood and Gore
+Super mutant food stash
+###				C	Cyanide
+Use alien blood sprite?
+###				C	Dizzy
+New
+###				C	EMP
+New
+###				C	Fire Bomb
+Mostly black with bright warning yellow stripes, diagonal on upper and bottom thirds Label is a white diamond, red edges with a flame in the middle
+###				C	Huge Explosion
+New
+###				C	Normal
+Even if redundant, gives sprite variety
+###				C	Oil
+Not a vanilla explosion type, so just do the spill Black barrel.
+Label is a white diamond, red edges with a black teardrop shape in it.
+###				C	Ooze
+New
+###				C	Ridiculous Explosion
+New
+###				C	Slime
+Default value, default sprite
+###				C	Stomp
+New
+###				C	Warp
+New
+###				C	Water
+Blue Barrel, middle stripe white.
+No label.
+###				C	Sprites
+Coloring and distinct warning label specific to Status Effect If label too small, use barrel color and pattern
+###				C	Status Effect (ExtraVarString)
+This will be important since this list will be used for several objects.
+###				C	Durability (ExtraVarString2)
+This can also be reused, e.g. for security cam
+####				C	Bombproof
+New
+####				C	Reinforced
+Requires 2-3 hits to explode rather than 1
+(Normal for most objects, generally only useful for barrels)
+####				C	Steel-Cased
+Requires an explosion to destroy
+####				C	Volatile
+Destroyed if you bump into it, maybe could add Overclocked effects to it
 ##			C	Custom Decal
 I put a Custom Floor Decal item in the Editor Object List.
 Nothing else.
 See what kind of errors pop up to determine what to patch.
 ##			H	Ambusher